 We're looking for potential!
 You're applying to train so we don't expect you to be the finished product.
 We do, however, expect our trainees to be highly motivated, committed to teaching as a career and keen to inspire young people.
 If this sounds like you, we'd love to hear from you.

-The lead school, Castleford Academy, will coordinate the recruitment process in partnership with Leeds Beckett University.
+The lead school, Castleford Academy, will coordinate the recruitment process in partnership with the University of Huddersfield and Leeds Beckett University.
 Interviews will usually take place at Castleford Academy although schools from across the partnership may also host interview days.
 If invited to interview, you will be asked to make a short presentation to a group of pupils before a more formal interview with subject specialist teachers from across the partnership.

 Our training course will include a PGCE from either Leeds Beckett University or the University of Huddersfield with recommendation for QTS (dependent upon the course and route chosen).